artsy/hokusai/README.md

 ### Working with Stacks

-* `hokusai stack create` - Create a stack in the given Kubernetes context.
+* `hokusai stack create` - Create a stack.
-* `hokusai stack update` - Update a stack in the given Kubernetes context.
+* `hokusai stack update` - Update a stack.
-* `hokusai stack delete` - Delete a stack in the given Kubernetes context.
+* `hokusai stack delete` - Delete a stack.
-* `hokusai stack status` - Print the stack status in the given Kubernetes context.
+* `hokusai stack status` - Print the stack status.

 ### Deployment

 * `hokusai deploy` - Update the Kubernetes deployment to a given image tag.
-* `hokusai promote` - Update the Kubernetes deployment in a given context to match the deployment in another context
+* `hokusai promote` - Update the Kubernetes deployment on production to match the deployment on staging.

 ### Running a command